-I’m Jeff Gibbard, and I think I’m one-of-a-kind.
+I’m the one and only Jeff Gibbard.
 I have a unique set of skills, all centered around helping people do something they love.

 I was drawn the the spectacle of cinema and the ability to captivate people’s attention and ignite their imagination.

 After undergrad, I went on to start a personal chef service where I sought to revolutionize in-home fine dining.
 Alas, I was more than a decade too soon as the infrastructure of smartphones and apps wouldn’t fully arrive until I’d moved on to my next big idea.